apokryphus/advanced-combat-system/README.md

 - If you see the folders **bin**, **content**, and **dlc**, then the script is in the correct place.
 - Right click the script and click **Run with PowerShell**.

+## Manual Installation (FOR NEXT GEN UPDATE):
+For those that prefer to install manually.
+- Latest and previous versions of the mod can be found in [releases](https://github.com/apokryphus/advanced-combat-system/releases).
+- Download zip from [latest version](https://github.com/apokryphus/advanced-combat-system/releases/latest).
+First link under **Assets**.
+Do not download the source code.
+- Drag and drop all 3 folders in the zip file (**dlc**, **mods**, and **bin**) into your Witcher 3 installation folder.

 ## Automatic Installation (FOR 1.32):
 Easy installer script that downloads and installs the mod automatically.
 - Download this [script](https://www.nexusmods.com/witcher3/mods/7035?tab=files&file_id=42633) and place it directly in your **installation folder for The Witcher 3**.